 Cutting out Strictly Come Dancing

 I use Photoshop masks to remove the background elements so I always keep the original image on the bottom layer as I work.
-I import the individual image as a smart object so that it can be easily edited later and resized without any loss of image quality.
+I import the individual images as a smart object so that it can be easily edited individually and resized without any loss of image quality.

 Vanishing Point: 2 point perspective in Photoshop

 I double the size of all the images involved so I have more pixels to work with.
-I always ensure that all verticals are really vertical using ‘transform’ in Photoshop and at the same time slightly change the proportions to fit the page.
+I always ensure that all verticals are really vertical using ‘transform’ in Photoshop and often slightly change the proportions to fit the page.

 It’s important to establish the perspective in this image at a very early stage.
-For the clues to look convincing they have to visually ‘fit’ into the illustration.
-With the verticals now straightened this is a 2 point perspective which I can establish using paths.
-The vanishing points are a hypothetical point where all the lines of diminishing size appear to converge, which can be determined by drawing lines along the edges of the buildings to where they meet.
+For the clues to look believable they have to visually ‘fit’ into the illustration.
+Vanishing points are a hypothetical spot where all the lines of perspective appear to converge, which can be determined by drawing lines along the edges of the buildings to where they meet.
 Then any line that is drawn from the vanishing point will match the perspective in the image.

 Some perspective transformations are more complex than others.